 7. Making a Decision

-At this point, you should be ready to make an informed decision on what career goal you really care about.
+At this point, you should be ready to decide on what career goal you care about.
 List all known advantages and disadvantages for each possibility.
-Rate the options, and prioritize them.
+Rate the options and prioritize them.
 Exclude those career goals that are against your values.

 8. Generate Career Opportunities